CalebMigosi/document_search_app/README.md

 TEST_ELASTIC_HOST="localhost"
 TEST_ELASTIC_APM_SERVER_URL="http://localhost:8200"
 ```

+### Loading the test Elasticsearch instance
+In the `scripts` folder in the `backend`, there is a `create_db.sh` file that can be run to create an elastic search instance.
+I used random names and IDs so creating an instance manually under the name test_identity should work fine as well.

 ### Exposed ports
 The exposed ports are `3000` for the front end, `8000` for the backend, `5601` for kibana and `9200` for elastic search.